Last Updated: May 2026

 GDPR Principles

-TeenHealthInsight takes the privacy and security of individuals and their personal information very seriously.
-TeenHealthInsight’s principles for processing personal information are:
+TeenHealthInsight takes the privacy and security of individuals and their personal information seriously, and applies the following principles when handling any personal data it receives:

 Data Subject’s Rights under GDPR